search

 Scalping

-Many brokers prohibit scalping or impose strict rules to avoid risks such as server crashes and price delays caused by scalping trades.
-However, Exness operates servers in five locations worldwide and distributes connections across them, which helps mitigate the load caused by a concentration of orders.
-Additionally, since 2021, we have been implementing our "Trading Environment Improvement Project," allowing you to enjoy scalping in a more stable trading environment.
+Many brokers prohibit scalping or impose strict rules to avoid risks such as server downtime and price delays caused by scalping.
+However, Exness operates servers in five locations worldwide and distributes server connections, which helps reduce the load caused by a concentration of orders.
+In addition, the "Trading Environment Improvement Project" was launched in 2021, allowing you to enjoy scalping in a more stable trading environment.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.